BACKGROUND BRIEFING

 Many of the drivers of climate change—including oil, gas, mining and deforestation— have already destroyed Indigenous lands.

-Some of the “solutions” proposed to stop climate change also threaten the lands and lives of tribal peoples.
-“Mitigation measures”, such as so-called “natural climate solutions”, threaten to violate their rights and make it easier for governments, companies, big conservation organizations and others to steal, exploit and destroy their land.
+Many of the so-called solutions proposed to mitigate climate change also threaten the lands and lives of Indigenous peoples.
+Often, carbon offsetting projects, now re-branded as “Nature-based solutions”, violate their rights and make it easier for governments, companies, big conservation organizations and others to steal, exploit and destroy their land while doing nothing to reduce carbon emissions.
+Nature-based solutions schemes are carbon colonialism and won’t stop the climate crisis.

-Tribal peoples must be key partners in the fight against climate change and their land rights must be recognized.
-They are the best guardians of the natural world and evidence shows that their territories are the best barrier to deforestation.
-They have unique knowledge about their environments.
+Indigenous peoples are the best guardians of the natural world and evidence shows that when they are in control of their land, their territories are the best barrier to deforestation.
+They have unique knowledge about their environments and have taken care of them for generations.
+Therefore, they must be key partners in addressing the climate and environmental crises.

 Yanomami, Brazil.